awslabs/amazon-kinesis-client/README.md

   A custom `LeaseManager` can be provided to `Worker.Builder` that will be used to provide lease services.
   This makes it possible to implement custom lease management systems in addition to the default DynamoDB system.
   * [PR #297](https://github.com/awslabs/amazon-kinesis-client/pull/297)
+* Updated the version of the AWS Java SDK to 1.11.219

 ### For remaining release notes check **[CHANGELOG.md][changelog-md]**.

 [kinesis]: http://aws.amazon.com/kinesis